 One of the main reasons people buy life insurance in the first place is to create an estate.
 The proceeds from a life insurance policy create instant liquidity when someone dies, eliminating the need to hastily liquidate other assets in order to pay estate taxes

 Retirement Estate Planning PreviewAttorney Tamara Harper has put together this easy to follow 10 page guide to help you get started.
 Find out how you can benefit from Estate Planning.
 Just click the button below.

 Do I Need Estate Planning?You’ll find plenty of information as you get the Facts of Life about Estate Planning direct from the State Bar of California as it breaks down the answers to eighteen questions.

 The Legal Basics About TrustsFollow along on this slide show that will give you the basics about Trusts and their importance in the process of Estate Planning.
 The various types of Trusts are discussed.

 Key Factors to ConsiderKey Factors to consider in managing your retirement and estate contains valuable information to help you ensure that your assets continue to be protected.

-© 2018 Tamara L. Harper.
+© 2018 Tamara L. Harper, A Professional Corporation.
 All Rights Reserved.
 Not to be copied without prior written permission.

 141 Duesenberg Drive, Suite 7B, Westlake Village, CA 91362 805-409-0530.